pratikpatel8982/HiAnimeDownloader/README.md

 * **GUI Interface:** User-friendly interface built with PyQt6.
 * **Dependency Management:** Seamlessly handles external download libraries like yt-dlp.
 * **Customizable Downloads:** Specify resolution and language for your downloads.
+* **Reliable Downloads:** Automatic mirror fallback (HD-1 to HD-3) with delays to avoid bot detection, and support for sequential episode downloads.

 ***